 Fiber is an important part of a healthy, well-balanced diet.
 Fiber is the part of fruits, vegetables, and grains that is not broken down by your body.
-It is necessary for effective digestion and elimination of waste products.
+It is necessary for effective digestion and the elimination of waste products.
 Unfortunately, chances are you are not getting enough fiber in your diet.
 While it is recommended that adults have 25-30 grams of fiber per day, sadly, most people in the United States average only 10-15 grams of fiber each day.

-There are numerous nutritional benefits to a high fiber diet.
+There are numerous nutritional benefits to a high-fiber diet.
 A high fiber diet may help if you have constipation, diverticulosis, irritable bowel syndrome, high cholesterol, or diabetes.
-Take it easy though.
+Take it easy, though.
 Most people do not tolerate a sudden increase in fiber very well.
 Too much fiber too soon can cause a bloated feeling and increased gas.
 It is important to increase your fiber intake slowly and give your body a chance to adapt to your new diet.
 Also, drink plenty of fluids when adding fiber to your diet.
 Below are some suggestions that may help you improve your diet.

 Making the Change to High Fiber

 It’s easy to increase the fiber in your diet.
 Simply shift toward whole foods and plant products and shift away from highly processed and refined foods and animal products.
 Some ways to increase fiber in your diet are:

 - Eat a high-fiber cereal for breakfast with some fresh fruit.

 - Eat whole-grain breads such as whole wheat bread.
 (Check the label for whole wheat or whole grain.)